gandm/language-babel/README.md

 Install via ATOM or by using `apm install language-babel`.
 If you only need to use the provided grammar read no further!

-## Auto Completion of JSX tags
+## Auto Completion of JSX tags, elements and attributes

+JSX tag closures are provided as auto complete options.
+In addition common HTML elements and their associated properties are displayed as auto complete lists.
+Those supported by language-babel are described [here](http://facebook.github.io/react/docs/tags-and-attributes.html)

 ![autoclose](https://cloud.githubusercontent.com/assets/2313237/12352348/218348b6-bb7d-11e5-9245-bd0d1467d71d.gif)

-## Automatic Formating of JSX
+## Automatic Indenting of JSX

 language-babel will read the `.eslintrc` file associated with an edited file's project for the presence of three properties whose defaults are shown below.
-These rules, which are part of the [EDLint-plugin-React](https://github.com/yannickcr/eslint-plugin-react) EsLint plugin, are then used to determine the alignment and tab/spaces spacing of JSX elements.
+These rules, which are part of the [ESLint-plugin-React](https://github.com/yannickcr/eslint-plugin-react) EsLint plugin, are then used to determine the alignment and tab/spaces spacing of JSX elements.
 If no `.eslintrrc` file is found then the suitable defaults are used based upon the tab/spacing setup of the Atom editor.
-For more information on the options for these rules see [Closing bracket](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-closing-bracket-location.md), [Indent](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-indent.md) and [Indent Props](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-indent.md) for more information.
+For more information on the options for these rules see [Closing bracket](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-closing-bracket-location.md), [Indent](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-indent.md) and [Indent Props](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-indent.md).

 ```json
 {